EZQ-gamer/X04G-TWRP-CUSTOM-RECOVERY-BETA-BUILDS/README.md

 The mtkclient commands are like this on Linux Debian like Ubuntu which I used for it but you can also use windows mtkclient but I don't know the commands for it so you might research for the windows a bit

-Please if you fixed it leave your img down below
+Please if you fixed it leave your img in the Discord Home Assistant Community

 Thank you ,